Abigail's Party: Revival

 The TV version was released on VHS in 1984 and DVD in 2003.

-The play was staged in London's West End in 2003 with Elizabeth Berrington as Beverly.
+The play was staged in London's West End in 2003 with Elizabeth Berrington as Beverley.
 It was revived in Wolverhampton at the Grand Theatre (2005), and at the Northcott Theatre in Exeter (2006).

 Interviewed in 2009, writer Leigh said: "Of course I recognise the enduring popularity of Abigail's Party.
 It still hits a nerve about the way we live.
 It's real even though it's apparently a heightened and comic play.
 It's a reflection of the realities of how we live on several different levels.
 It's about aspirationalism and materialism, love and relationships.
 Like much of my work, it's about the disease I call 'the done thing'—basically, keeping up with the Joneses.
 It's actually quite a complex play.
 People may not analyse its complexity but it's so popular precisely for that reason."

 In March 2012, a new revival of the play directed by Lindsay Posner opened at the Menier Chocolate Factory in London.
-Starring Jill Halfpenny as Beverly, Joe Absolom as Tony, Natalie Casey as Angela, Susannah Harker as Sue and Andy Nyman as Laurence, it subsequently transferred to Wyndham's Theatre in the West End.
+Starring Jill Halfpenny as Beverley, Joe Absolom as Tony, Natalie Casey as Angela, Susannah Harker as Sue and Andy Nyman as Laurence, it subsequently transferred to Wyndham's Theatre in the West End.
 Commenting on the character, Halfpenny said, "To her mind Beverley isn't a monster and even warrants sympathy.
 "When you learn about her upbringing—her mother and father haven't spoken to her for 20 years—you see why a woman who's been brought up like that and carries so many insecurities could take them out on others."

 In May 2013, Abigail's Party played at San Francisco Playhouse and received outstanding reviews.

-In March 2017, a new revival of Abigail's Party opened at the Theatre Royal Bath as a 40th anniversary production, starring Amanda Abbington as Beverly, Ciarán Owens as Tony, Charlotte Mills as Angela, Rose Keegan as Sue, and Ben Caplan as Laurence.
+In March 2017, a new revival of Abigail's Party opened at the Theatre Royal Bath as a 40th anniversary production, starring Amanda Abbington as Beverley, Ciarán Owens as Tony, Charlotte Mills as Angela, Rose Keegan as Sue, and Ben Caplan as Laurence.

-In November 2021, a further revival of Abigail's Party opened at the Park Theatre Finsbury Park, starring Kellie Shirlie as Beverly, Matt Di Angelo as Tony and Ryan Early as Laurence.
+In November 2021, a further revival of Abigail's Party opened at the Park Theatre Finsbury Park, starring Kellie Shirlie as Beverley, Matt Di Angelo as Tony and Ryan Early as Laurence.

+Another UK tour took place in 2023 under the direction of Michael Cabot, starring Rebecca Birch, Jo Castleton, Alice De-Warrenne, George Readshaw and Tom Richardson.

+From September 6th to October 12th 2024 Nadia Fall directed a London revival at Stratford East featuring TV stars Tamsin Outhwaite and Kevin Bishop alongside Ashna Rabheru, Omar Malik, and Pandora Colin.

+In April 2025, a new production at the Royal Exchange Theatre, Manchester, opened, starring Kym Marsh, Graeme Hawley, Tupele Dorgu, Kyle Rowe and Yasmin Taheri, under the direction of Natalie Abrahami.

+Use in other media

+In 1985 the pop band ABC sampled dialogue from the play, by Beverley, on a 12" remix (Abigails Party Mix) of their single "Vanity Kills" on their album How to Be a ...
+Zillionaire!